steevanb/versionsbundle/README.md

 Create an update script by extending UpdateMethods
 ==================================================

-An easiest way to create updates for your bundle is to create a service with tag 'bundle.install', who extends UpdateMethods.
+An easiest way to create updates for your bundle is to create a service with tag bundle.install, who extends UpdateMethods.

 Each methods prefixed by 'update_' will be parsed to see if we need to call it for the current update.